cs361-stock-prediction/stock-predictor/README.md

 ## Overview

-A Client and Server that operate a website that allows users to predict stocks A project for CS361-001 Winter 2020
+A Client and Server that operate a website that allows users to predict stocks.

+*CS361 Winter 2020 project*

-## Starting the Server ##
+## Starting the Server

-Simply run `./start.sh` - this will check for requirements, then start the server.
+Simply run `./start.sh` - this will check for requirements, then start the server. *Linux only*

-## Credits ##
+## Credits

 All work here, unless otherwise mentioned, is proprietary work of